 the National Science Foundation, the Hariri Institute at Boston University,

 and by a Google Faculty Research Award.

-As Chief Scientist at Cogo Labs, I've been working on a
+At Cogo Labs, I've been working on a

 algorithmic, data management, and systems-building challenges that arise on the buy